 There are a number of short tasks for you to complete prior to your arrival at Keele, in order to make your enrolment and transition to life as a Keele student a smooth process.
 Take a look at the information below to see what you need to do next.

 In order to pre-enrol as a Keele student you will need access to your Keele IT account.
-You will receive an email with this information in late August.
+You will receive an email with this information.

 It’s worth getting yourself familiarised with the services your IT account gives you.
 The easiest way to do this is to work through our online student induction.
 It will guide you through using the Keele Learning Environment (KLE), IT Services, and provide you with lots more useful information.